ONLINE HELP

 6. Close the code window (click the "X" icon in the upper-right corner of the code editor).

-We will now modify our two windows to create and modify a product.
+We will now modify our two windows and add an option to confirm the changes made to a product.

 When creating the form window, an Action Bar was automatically created.
 This Action Bar contains a button on the left to cancel the current input and go back to the previous window.
 In our case, this button will be used to go back to the list of products.